gher-uliege/Diva-Workshops/climato_recommendation.md

 1. Final users tend to prefer simple, *rectangular* domains, i.e. delimited by lines of constant longitudes or latitudes.
 2. If merged products have to be created, it is necessary to ensure that we can have a smooth transition between them.

-If there is a need for a domain delimitation following the
+If there is a need for a domain delimitation following the irregular shapes, it may be relevant to have post-processing tools provided to the interested users.